kodygentry/Marvel-Rivals-Discord-Stat-Bot/README.md

 Leaderboard Players: Edit the usernames list in the $leaderboard command within bot.py to include your desired players: usernames = ["player1", "player2", "player3"]

+## OCR & Top Heroes:
+Attach a screenshot and run:

+$gg <screenshot>
+Output:

+The bot lists detected names on separate lines, then displays an embed with each player's top 3 heroes (with win percentage, wins, and losses).
+Footer message: Data powered by - KOG!!!!!!!!!

 ## Error Handling: The bot includes basic error messages; feel free to expand these for more user-friendly responses.

 ## Screenshots